-In the state of Rhode Island (RI), a quitclaim deed is used to quickly transfer ownership and interest in a property from the owner (grantor) to a buyer (grantee) without any guarantee that the grantor has the right to make this transfer.
-This type of deed is best used when the two parties know and trust one another.
+In the state of Rhode Island (RI), a quitclaim deed is used to quickly transfer ownership and interest in a property from the owner (grantor) to a buyer (grantee) without any guarantee that the grantor has the title or the right to make this transfer.
+This deed is best used when the two parties know and trust one another.

-The type of deed that provides a guarantee to the title is a warranty deed.
+The type of deed that guarantees the title is good and clean is a warranty deed.

 A quitclaim deed may sometimes be called “quit claims deed,” “quit claim deed,” “or quick claim deed” by mistake.

 The following are important laws and requirements for Rhode Island quitclaim deeds.

 Rhode Island General Laws § 34-11-17